BS/MS in Athletic Training Dual Degree

 The comprehensive curriculum is divided into two phases: a two-year, Pre-Professional Phase and a three-year, Professional Phase.
 The expanded, three-year, Professional Phase offers students the chance to take more advanced courses, the advantage of increased time to interact and train with mentors, and the opportunity to integrate a variety of clinical experiences.
 The BS/MS in Athletic Training dual degree program is intended for entering freshmen, transfer students or students who change majors early in their undergraduate education.
 The first two years of this program are classified as the "pre-professional" phase.
 Each student will complete the program prerequisites and bachelor’s degree requirements for a major in Athletic Training.
-Upon acceptance to the graduate program, the “professional” phase will begin in the fall semester of the student’s third year, while the graduate courses will begin in the fall semester of the students fourth year.
+The “professional” phase of the program will begin in the fall semester of the student’s third year, while the graduate courses will begin in the fall semester of the students fourth year.
 At the end of the student’s fourth year, he or she will receive a Bachelor of Science in Athletic Training.
 At the end of the fifth year, each student will earn a Master of Science in Athletic Training (MSAT) degree and be eligible for the Board of Certification exam.